Texas Health and Human Services Commission

-- Primary Home Care (PHC) — All members may receive medically and functionally necessary PHC.
-PHC includes assisting the member with the performance of activities of daily living and household chores necessary to maintain the home in a clean, sanitary and safe environment.
-The level of assistance provided is determined by the member's needs and the plan of care.
-Services may also include the provision of nursing tasks delegated by a registered nurse in accordance with state rules promulgated by the Texas Board of Nursing, and protective supervision provided solely to ensure the health and welfare of a member with cognitive/memory impairment and/or physical weakness.
+- Primary Home Care (PHC) — All Members may receive medically and functionally necessary PHC.
+PHC includes assisting the Member with the performance of activities of daily living and household chores necessary to maintain the home in a clean, sanitary and safe environment.
+The level of assistance provided is determined by the Member's needs and the plan of care.
+To be eligible for state plan PHC services, the MCO must assess applicants in a face-to-face visit.
+Members are assessed using Form 2060, Needs Assessment Questionnaire and Task/Hour Guide.
+In order to be eligible for state PHC services, Members must score at least 24 on Form 2060.

 PHC includes three service delivery options: Agency Option; Consumer Directed Services Option; and Service Responsibility Option.

-- HCBS STAR+PLUS Waiver (SPW) for those members who qualify for such services — The state also provides an enriched array of services to members who would otherwise qualify for nursing facility care through a Home and Community Based Medicaid Waiver.
-In traditional Medicaid, this is known as the Community Based Alternatives (CBA) waiver.
-The MCO must also provide medically necessary services that are available to members through the CBA waiver in traditional Medicaid to those members who meet the functional and financial eligibility for SPW:
+- HCBS STAR+PLUS Waiver (SPW) for those Members who qualify for such services — The state also provides an enriched array of services to Members who would otherwise qualify for nursing facility care through a Home and Community Based Medicaid Waiver.
+The MCO must also provide medically necessary services that are available to Members who meet the functional and financial eligibility for SPW: